Maquette itself is not a framework.

 There is one problem however with the implementation we have just shown.
 Consider the following snippet:

 If the user presses the next button, the next button should disappear and the finish button should appear.
-However, if you press the next button now the application event throws an error (check your browser console).
+However, if you press the next button now the text on the button gets updated.
 This is because maquette does not see one button disappearing and another button appearing, it sees a button changing its text and the onclick handler.
-And changing an event handler is prohibited in maquette, hence the error.

 We want maquette to recognize that one button disappears and another button appears.